darkecology/roost-system/README.md

     - **launch_demo_without_slurm_america.py** is a modifiable template that downloads radar scans, renders arrays, detects and tracks roosts in them, and postprocesses the results without using slurm.
 It can be used for testing during development
     - **launch_demo_without_slurm_canada.py** is a modifiable template that downloads radar scans, renders arrays, detects and tracks roosts in them, and postprocesses the results without using slurm for the CASET radar station.
-It can be used for testing during development.
+It can be used for testing during development

 #### Installation